ryosuke0920/Haidoku/README.md

 # Search Dictionary Faster
 When you select a text on the website, link list will be displayed.
 If you specify some dictionay site to the link list, you can search faster without copy & paste.
-When you press the escape (Esc) key, the link list will be hidden.

 * Context menu (right click)
    * The link list is also displayed in the context menu.